Last Updated 23.02.2023

 What Does Cause Cheating in Gay Relationships?

 Let's not let cheaters off the hook.
 It happens because somebody decides not to be faithful.
-Sometimes that happens for the very same reason that cheating happens in a straight relationship:
+Sometimes that happens for the very same reason that cheating happens in relationships of straight people:

 • They aren't in love